Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 Pyth provides a few tools to consume the published data.
 We will use the [JavaScript client](https://github.com/pyth-network/pyth-client-js) `pyth-client-js` which we installed during the setup for this project.
 The client fetches the prices and returns JavaScript objects which are much easier to work with.
 It also enables us to listen for price updates which happen during each [slot](https://docs.solana.com/terminology#slot) on Solana (approximately every 400 _milliseconds_).

-As you can probably tell, such a high frequency of updates will require us to be careful in how we handle the data.
+As you can probably guess, such a high frequency of updates will require some special handling.

 ---

 # 🤑 Aggregate price

 Aggregate means "formed or calculated by the combination of many separate units".
 When we refer to an "aggregate price" or "aggregate confidence interval" we mean that the information reported by Pyth is a combination of multiple data points.
-This is a good thing for consumers & developers to be aware of, as it provides a clear opportunity to avoid the pitfall of acting on incorrect data.
-Don't just rely on the aggregate price as a true price when performing financial calculations, take the confidence interval into account!
+This is a good thing for consumers to be aware of, as it provides a clear opportunity to avoid the pitfall of acting on incorrect data.
+Don't just rely on the aggregate price as a true price when performing financial calculations, take the confidence interval and related factors into account.

 ---

 # ⏰ Confidence interval

 Pyth publishers must supply a confidence interval because in real markets, _there is no single price for a product_ - it is constantly changing based on market activity over time.
-This is especially true for Cryptocurrency exchanges where assets can be trading at very different prices!
+This is especially true for Cryptocurrency exchanges where assets can be trading at very different prices.

 A confidence **interval** is a range of values with an upper bound and a lower bound, computed at a particular confidence **level**.